kevinch0810zxc/Twitter-Keyword/README.md

-# Twitter Keyword Search and Sentiment Analysis ShinyApp
+# Twitter Bag-of-Word Analysis with ShinyApp

 To use the app, click [here](https://kevinch0810zxc.shinyapps.io/TwitteR/)